Do you enjoy helping customers?

 Who You’d Be Working With:

-Emma & Natalie make up the support hiring and onboarding team at YNAB, which means they have the incredible job of walking you through your interviews and helping you get settled on the team.
+Natalie & Renae make up the support onboarding team at YNAB, which means they have the incredible job of walking you through all the ins and outs of YNAB support.
+Natalie does an incredible job of managing the support onboarding team and Renae is the senior support specialist who’s always willing to lend a hand.
 They’re available to answer questions, support you in your 1:1 meetings, and give plenty of virtual high-fives.

 Your team of fellow seasonal support reps will likely be some of the best people you’ve ever worked with.
 You may be spread over the globe, but you’ll come together in your Slack channel for a quick hello or a gif battle before hopping into the queue.